 The root of social anxiety, fear of scrutiny and judgment by others, can impact your writing as well.
 Whenever I publish a blog post or a book, I experience anxiety similar to what I feel in social situations.

-To give you a peek at what it’s like to have social anxiety disorder, and why it is so difficult to live with, I am going to walk you through a social experience in my shoes.
+To give you a peek at what it’s like to have social anxiety disorder, and why it is so difficult to live with, I’ll walk you through a social experience in my shoes.

 First, we make plans.